 *This post may contain affiliate links, as a result, we may receive a small commission (at no extra cost to you) on any bookings/purchases you make through the links in this post.
 As an Amazon Associate, we earn from qualifying purchases.
 Read our full disclosure

-The city sees around 14 million tourists each year who come to visit the attractions and best areas in Berlin, Germany like the Brandenburg Gate, the Reichstag (Parliament), and Museum Island.
-High end shopping can be found on Kurfürstendamm and there are plenty of WWII remains around the city.
+The city sees around 14 million tourists each year who come to visit the attractions and best areas in Berlin, Germany, like the Brandenburg Gate, the Reichstag (Parliament), and Museum Island.
+High-end shopping can be found at Kurfürstendamm, and plenty of WWII remains remain around the city.
 There are tons of parks, fun local festivals, and events that are always going on around the city.
 There really is something for everyone in Berlin, Germany.

 What to do in Berlin: Streets of Berlin, where to stay in berlin